 In most subjects, an AS qualification will still be offered.
 Like the A-level, this qualification is Linear and does not contribute any marks to the A-level qualification.

 Our research shows that most university Admissions Tutors will expect students to offer three full A-level qualifications.
 They will probably take into account any AS qualifications, but these will generally not be required.

-From September 2016, A Level Science candidates will have to do at least 12 practical assessments.These will be marked internally and externally moderated by the Board.
+From September 2016, A-Level Science candidates will have to do at least 12 practical assessments.These will be marked internally and externally moderated by the exam board.
 The assessments do not contribute any marks to the final examination, but a ‘Pass’ will be endorsed on the certificate.
 It is possible to sit the examinations without doing the assessments (but note that 15% of the marks in the written papers will be based on these practicals).
 Moreover, the vast majority of university courses require students to have done (and passed) the practical endorsement.

 Although any combination of subjects can be studied, some degree courses may require specific areas of expertise.
-Campbell Harris can advise students on the requirements for particular university and career paths.
+Campbell Harris can advise students on the best routes for particular university and career paths.

 A-LEVEL SUBJECTS AVAILABLE